 American Society of Legislative Clerks and Secretaries Overview

 The American Society of Legislative Clerks and Secretaries (ASLCS) was founded in 1943 to improve legislative administration and to establish better communication between clerks and secretaries throughout the United States and its territories.
 In 1974, ASLCS joined with several state legislative groups to form the National Conference of State Legislatures (NCSL).
-From small beginnings, the Society has grown to include an active membership of over three hundred principal clerks and secretaries and legislative support staff.
-Today, the Society is the most active of NCSL's ten staff sections.
+From small beginnings, the Society has grown to include an active membership of more than four hundred principal clerks and secretaries and legislative support staff.
+Today, the Society is the most active of NCSL's nine staff sections.

 Purposes and Functions

 ASLCS was created to provide an effective forum for solving professional problems common to legislative clerical officers and their staffs.
 Legislative clerks and secretaries and their staff members work in a unique environment for which little formal training is available.
 ASLCS works to fulfill these training needs.
 ASLCS training programs concentrate on:

 Improving the administrative and parliamentary effectiveness of state legislatures;

 Developing procedures for enhancing the lawmaking function;

 Improving the skills and professionalism of employees in the offices of clerks and secretaries;